claudinec/iwanttohelp/README.md

 Some of the things people want to help with include:

 * building or improving a tech platform or product
-* open sourcing a piece software (either an existing one, or building it open source from scratch)
+* open sourcing a piece of software (either an existing one, or building it open source from scratch)
 * open licensing their data or other materials (existing, or from scratch)